luis8h/dotfiles/readme.md

 - when setting settings manually watch out that bracketed paste mode is activated on the copy paste command

 #### modifier keys (deprecated - not needed any more because iterm2 supports direct modifier remapping)
-Macos has some keybinds on command key and some on ctrl which are normally only on ctrl.
+macos has some keybinds on command key and some on ctrl which are normally only on ctrl.
 To make this like any other os i used karabiner.
 Karabiner remaps the control+letter keys to command+letter in all applications.
 Only kitty is excluded, because tmux and nvim need the default ctrl behavior to work.
 The following code block is used to achieve this:
 ``` json
 "conditions": [